Portomaso

 The first six floors of the tower have 465 m2 of floor space each, while the remaining floors have 295 m2 each.
 The main floor is occupied by a shopping centre while the top floor of the building is a nightclub with balconies affording views of the island nation.

 The tower is located close to Paceville, which is the main nightlife hub in Malta, and overlooks the Portomaso Marina.
-The surrounding area has many hotels, apartments, bars, restaurants, shops and a tree-lined promenade.
+The surrounding area has many hotels, apartments, bars, restaurants, shops and a tree-lined promenade, including Hilton Malta (situated in the Portomaso waterfront development).

 Portomaso Casino

 The Portomaso Casino, located in the tower, was the venue for the 2012 and 2013 Battle of Malta Poker Tournament.